 There is a lot of talk about creativity at the moment, how it is taught, how it affects us and indeed a whole wave of activity around mindfulness and colouring books.
-Those of you that know me will know that I do get my soap box out when it comes to creativity in schools, but you will be pleased to know that is not what this blog is about.
+Those of you that know me will know that I do get my soap box out when it comes to creativity in schools, I truly believe that creativity rules.
+You will be pleased to know however, that is not what this blog is about.

 I recently took my beautiful daughter out to the cinema and to see Ladybird (which I highly recommend by the way).
 At 16, it was the perfect movie for her to look at the whole business of becoming an adult and the way we and others see ourselves.
 On the way home, she said to me, “Not a lot really happened in that film did it?
 I mean don’t get me wrong I loved it, it has really changed my opinion of a lot of things.”
 And that for me is what art is all about.
 Getting a message over in an easy to understand, enjoyable way.